merenlab/anvio.org/help/main/programs/anvi-setup-user-modules/index.md

 ### Specifying KEGG data to be used for sanity checking

 If you haven't yet run <span class="artifact-p">[anvi-setup-kegg-kofams](/help/main/programs/anvi-setup-kegg-kofams)</span> on your computer, you will get an error when you try to run this program.
-This is because KEGG data is always used in addition to user-defined modules, and we need to be aware of which KEGG modules exist so we can make sure none of the user-defined modules have the same identifiers as these.
+This is because KEGG data can be used in addition to user-defined modules, and we need to be aware of which KEGG modules exist so we can make sure none of the user-defined modules have the same identifiers as these.

 By default, this program looks for the KEGG data in the default location, so if you have set up KEGG data in a non-default directory, you should specify the path to that directory using the `--kegg-data-dir` parameter: